 Top 5 Questions to Ask When Researching Movers

-If you are looking to move to Corpus Christi, the BBB, the FMCSA, and Corpus Christi movers want to make help set you up for success.
+If you are looking to move to Corpus Christi, the BBB, the FMCSA, and our Corpus Christi movers want to make help set you up for success.
 Let us tell you what questions to ask moving companies to get you started.

 Some moving companies will subcontract your move to a specialty mover or smaller company if needed.
-Ask the moving company if this is what they do and then get the information for that mover, so that you can research them and check their reviews and licensing.
+When coming up with questions to ask moving companies, ask if they do this and then get the information for that mover, so that you can research them and check their reviews and licensing.

-- Rates and Estimates – When calling each moving company in Corpus Christi that you have researched, most can give you a rate per pound that they go by.
+When calling each moving company that you have researched, most can give you a rate per pound that they go by.
 However, our local movers in Corpus Christi urge you to never use a rate over the phone as your indicator to hire that company.
 Make sure that the mover gives you an in-home estimate so that it can be as accurate as possible.
-If moving long distance, Corpus Christi movers will charge per pound; if moving a short distance, they may only charge per hour.
+If your move is considered long distance, a moving company may charge per pound; if moving a short distance, they may only charge per hour.
 Once the rate has been determined, the mover should give you the estimate in writing and it must include all charges.
 Then, you and the mover have to sign the detailed estimate to be in agreement.

-- Additional Fees and Transfers– Much like that of rates, other questions to ask moving companies is if they charge for other things, such as limited moving space at your new residence, awkward items, pianos, stairs, service elevators, etc. If you are moving long distance, you will also need to ask whether or not the movers will have to transfer your belongings from one truck to another, increasing the chance of damage or loss.
+Much like that of rates, other questions to ask moving companies is if they charge for other things, such as limited moving space at your new residence, awkward items, pianos, stairs, service elevators, etc. If you are moving long-distance, you will also need to ask whether or not the movers will have to transfer your belongings from one truck to another, increasing the chance of damage or loss.

 One of the questions to ask moving companies that you won’t want to forget is if they provide insurance at an additional cost.
-You may also want to go outside of them and get third-party moving insurance, so that you can make sure the insurance company backs you and not the mover.
+You may also want to go outside of them and get third-party moving insurance so that you can make sure the insurance company backs you and not the mover.